 Key Bindings and Edge Bindings

-As you will see if you examine the contents of the dialog box, a large number of key bindings have been set by default.
-These are listed in the table at the end of this article.
+If you examine the contents of the Basic Moksha Keybindings dialog box, a large number of Key Bindings have been set by default.
+These are also listed in the table at the end of this article.
 You can change any of these, and you can add others.

 Creating your own key bindings